A Jedi's Fight - A Star Wars Fan Fiction Story

 "I will see if I can reach one of our padawans, or Liane, using Jedi telepathy tonight, when I'm back on Myr," Luke said, "If not, there's only one option left: we have to be on our guard and notify each other if we notice something unusual on Myr.
 Wedge, can you and Gold Squadron set up surveillance flight over Myr?"

-"We can, but what about the Basilisaea?
+"We can, but what about the Basilisæa?
 Vestor will probably notice our actions," Wedge commented.

-"Master, may I suggest another option," Chati said humbly.
+"Ben, may I suggest another option," Chati said shyly.

 "Go ahead, Chati," Luke said, raising his hand to silence the others.